What happens when your core beliefs are negative? Nothing good.

-Here’s the good news: You can change your negative beliefs!
-However, before you change something, you need to know what needs changing.
+Here’s the good news.
+Even though you may come by your negative beliefs, you can change them.
+Before you change something you need to know what needs changing.

 So, what are common self-limiting beliefs that you can change?
 There are 7 beliefs that cause you harm:

 Before I say more about this, I want you to understand that I am not speaking of the person who is rude, obnoxious, insensitive or ill-mannered.
-These people don’t deserve to be liked.
-This belief makes you think that no one likes you or wants to be your friend because of a flaw or flaws you have.
-You come to accept that you will never be liked, so that belief is stamped into your mind forever.
-In other words, you believe you are not likeable.
+These people haven’t earned your respect.
+Anyway, this belief makes you think that no one likes you or wants to be your friend because of a flaw or flaws you have.
+You come to accept that you will never be liked and so that belief is stamped into your mind forever.
+In other words you believe it you are not likeable.

-This is a common limiting belief that you can find in every walk of life: A student asking a teacher for help, a coworker asking for assistance, a child wanting help from a parent, or a person asking another person out on a date!
-This belief is cemented in fear – the fear that the other person will say no, will laugh at you, or will ignore you.
+This is a common limiting belief that you can find in every walk of life.
+A student asking a teacher for help, a coworker asking for assistance, or a child wanting help from a parent.
+Or a person asking another person out on a date!
+This belief is cemented in fear.
+The fear that the other person will say no. Or laugh.
+Or ignore

-The focus here is on tasks that have been proven time and again to be very possible to achieve, yet people with this belief limit themselves by saying they simply cannot achieve these tasks because they lack the qualities, knowledge, tools, resources, etc. In fact, this self-limiting belief can be regarded as a sister to the first self-limiting belief, which is believing you’re not good enough.
+The focus here is on tasks that have been proven time and again to be very possible to achieve yet people with this belief limit themselves by saying they simply cannot achieve these tasks because they lack the qualities, knowledge, tools, resources, et cetera.
+In fact, this self-limiting belief can be regarded as a sister to the first self-limiting belief – believing you’re not good enough.

-5) Having a “there’s only way to do anything” belief.
+5) Having a “there’s only one way to do anything” belief

-If you believe there is only one way to do something, than you have already eliminated any other possibility of accomplishing it.
-For example, some people believe that the only way to make money is with long, hard hours, sacrificing time with family and friends, and draining your energy, just so they can earn a monthly paycheck.
-That may be true for some people, but I know many women who earn money – and not in this way!
+If you believe there is only one way to do something than you have already eliminated any other possibility of accomplishing it.
+For example, some people believe that the only way to make money is with long, hard hours, sacrificing time with family and friends, draining your energy – just so they can earn a monthly paycheck.
+That may be true for some but I know many women who earn money – but not this way!

 This belief mainly encompasses all the other beliefs I didn’t mention.
-Believing that you cannot be successful is the stepping stone toward a chain reaction of events that will steer you away from your core desires, propel you to not take effective actions, and prevent you from seeing outstanding results and outcomes.
+Believing that you cannot be successful is the stepping stone towards a chain reaction of events that will steer you away from your core desires, propel you to not take effective actions and prevent you from seeing outstanding results and outcomes.